gasgithub/vault-experiments/operator/README.md

   # static secret refresh interval
   refreshAfter: 30s

+  # Name of the CRD to authenticate to Vault
+  vaultAuthRef: static-auth
   ```

   After applying this, you will notice that matching k8s secret was created in the same namespace: